swiftlang/swift-evolution/proposals/0000-swiftpm-binary-dependencies.md

 * New `PackageDescription` API for defining a binary target.
 * New `PackageDescription` conditional APIs (as used in `BuildSettingCondition`) for describing a specific artifact with an appropriate level of granularity.
-* New parameter on a package dependency declaration to allow use of binary artifacts.
+* New parameter on a package declaration level to opt-out of binary dependencies.
 * A new convention-based platform-specific layout for a binary target artifact.
 * New requirements for the `Package.resolved` file when using binary packages.
 * A new mechanism for downloading binary target artifacts.